-The deadline for priority for Fall 2019 admission is February 28, 2019.
-However, we will continue accepting applications after this date if space is still available.
+The deadline for priority for Fall 2019 admission has passed.
+However, we are still accepting applications while space is still available.

 Basic Application Parts